Resolution of HV-P-Probe

 Evaluation of the measurement

-The measured values can be recorded using a CAN interface or logger or data acquisition system via XCP protocol.
+The measured values can be recorded using a CAN interface or logger or data acquisition system via any Ethernet protocol.
 If the CAN bus is used, vehicle data can be recorded parallel to the measurement data.
-This is shown in picture 2

 This simplifies the correlation between consumption and recuperation in the event of negative vehicle acceleration.
 The measurement data provide information on the efficiency of the drive and the HV consumers, which convert energy from the traction battery through the electric air conditioning compressor (ECC) or the electric auxiliary heater (HV-PTC).